 GoT Filming Locations in Morocco

 Morocco, one of the few non-European filming locations, is only featured in Season 3 to represent Astapor and Yunkai in Slaver’s Bay.

-- Aït-Ben-Haddou, a 17th-century city located between Marrakesh and the Sahara Desert, was used for scenes in Yunkai and some scenes featuring Daenerys’s army camp.
+- Aït-Ben-Haddou, a 17th-century city located between Marrakech and the Sahara Desert, was used for scenes in Yunkai and some scenes featuring Daenerys’s army camp.
 If you’re a fan of The Mummy, Aït-Ben-Haddou will feel quite familiar!

 - Essaouira, once a hippie favorite along the Atlantic coast, is Astapor in “Game of Thrones,” home to the Unsullied.